 National Bowel Cancer Screening Program

-The National Bowel Cancer Screening Program is currently being implemented nationally to help detect bowel cancer early and reduce the number of Australians who die each year from the disease.
+The National Bowel Cancer Screening Program is implemented nationally to help detect bowel cancer early and reduce the number of Australians who die each year from the disease.

-Under the Program, eligible people will be sent a bowel cancer screening kit by mail containing a Faecal Occult Blood Test (FOBT), a simple test that can be completed in the privacy of your own home.
+Under the Program, eligible people will receive a bowel cancer screening kit by mail containing a Faecal Occult Blood Test (FOBT), a simple test that can be completed in the privacy of your own home.

-Participants then receive their results in the mail.
-If the test result is positive (ie. blood is found in the bowel motion), participants are advised to contact their GP for follow up, such as colonoscopy.
+Participants then receive their results in the mail in approximately 2 weeks.
+If the test result is positive (i.e. blood is found in the bowel motion), participants are advised to contact their GP for follow up, such as colonoscopy.

 Call (07) 3324 1500 to find out more about Colon/ Bowel Cancer screening.